elotroalex/chiens/_texts/translation.md

 - {:.pr} Look at him, a caricature if you will, that crestfallen and scrawny face, a shabby face, chilly hands, the hypocritical chief of a tribe of savages, a sad conductor of a race of demons; sneaky schemer lost with his fanatics.
 - {:.pr.i} Ladies and Gentlemen, listen carefully ...
 In 1793 we learned that in the name of human rights, we learned, I repeat, that the most vile of all races was going to sit side by side with us at the banquet of a laughable fraternity.
 - {:.pr.i} Ah, we didn't have to wait long to see the results.
 There was comedy.
 There was a bit of tragedy.
 There was horror.
 Cannibals could be seen entering the towns swollen with pride; we lived the Te Deum.
 We saw constitutions being drafted.
 That's what we saw, good people who are listening.
 And what else did we witness?
-The smoke in the midday sky, the fire in the midnight sky of innumerable aurora borealis reflecting the images of crime and absurdity far in the distance.
+The smoke in the midday sky, the fire in the midnight sky of innumerable Aurora Borealis reflecting the images of crime and absurdity far in the distance.

 ---

 [74]({{site.baseurl}}/chiens/p074.html){:.pagetitle}

-- {:.pr.i} Well, I say that this is a supreme justice, and it is she who now transforms the General Toussaint Louverture into the old Toussaint, the slave Toussaint, a sad thing forgotten in the latrines of history, a lousy negro, a fallen negro ...
+- {:.pr.i} Well, I say that this is a supreme justice, and it is she who now transforms the General Toussaint Louverture into the old Toussaint, the slave Toussaint, a sad thing forgotten in the latrines of history, a lousy Negro, a fallen Negro ...
-- {:.pr.i} Toussain, Toussaint, the brood of Ham will never be able to shake off its curse of daily tears.
+- {:.pr.i} Toussaint, Toussaint, the brood of Ham will never be able to shake off its curse of daily tears.

 - {:.sp} The Narrator.